layoutBox/StackViewLayout/README.md

 The defining aspect of StackViewLayout is the ability to alter its items, width, height to best fill the available space on any display device.
 A StackView expands its items to fill the available free space or shrinks them to prevent overflow.

-The StackViewLayout is constituted of a `StackView` its immediate children which are called **items**.
+The StackViewLayout is constituted of the `StackView` class and its immediate children which are called **items**.

 | StackViewLayout term        | Definition |
 |---------------------|------------|